Khamekaze/Labb4/README.md

 # Labb4
-Created by Kim Göransson and Zacharias Göransson
+Created by Kim Göransson and Zacharias Göransson.